 Doan Quang Tri (Acting Editor-in-Chief)

-Dr. Doan Quang Tri graduated with a Ph.D. in Environmental Engineering at Dayeh University, Taiwan.
+Dr. Doan Quang Tri graduated with a Ph.D. in Environmental Engineering from Dayeh University, Taiwan.
 He was a forecaster at the National Center for Hydro-meteorological Forecasting (NCHMF) in Vietnam during 2015-2017.
-Recently, he is working on Editor Board and Acting Editor-in-Chief at Vietnam Journal of Hydrometeorology, Vietnam Meteorological and Hydrological Administration.
-Dr. Tri is the author of 73 papers published in journals, international and domestic conferences, 06 monographs, reference books, and two book chapters.
+He is working on the Editor Board and Acting Editor-in-Chief at Vietnam Journal of Hydrometeorology, Vietnam Meteorological and Hydrological Administration.
+Asso.
+Prof. Dr. Tri is the author of 73 papers published in journals, international and domestic conferences, 06 monographs, reference books, and two book chapters.

-His major research interests include environmental management, oil spill, environmental impact assessment, water quality, river and ocean hydrodynamic, coastal change, hydro-meteorology, drought, flood and inundation forecasting and warning, MRV, and climate change.
+His major research interests include environmental management, oil spill, environmental impact assessment, water quality, river and ocean hydrodynamics, coastal change, hydro-meteorology, drought, flood and inundation forecasting and warning, MRV, and climate change.

 Tran Hong Thai (President of Editorial Board)

 1. Professor, Vietnam Institute of Meteorology, Hydrology and Environment, Hanoi, Viet Nam

 2. Administrator at Viet Nam Meteorological and Hydrological Administration, Hanoi, Viet Nam

 Tran Hong Thai is currently a professor of Earth Science and Administrator at Viet Nam Meteorological and Hydrological Administration, Hanoi, Viet Nam, Vice President of the Asian Meteorological Association Region II (RA-II) (2021-2024).
 His major has recently been mathematical modeling, simulation, hydrology, water resources, climate change, and environment.

 Tran Thuc (Editorial Board)